openhab-scripters/openhab-helper-libraries/Documentation/Python/Jython-Modules.md

     def execute(self, module, inputs):
         self.log.info("rule executed")
 ```
 The `rule` decorator adds the SimpleRule base class and will call `getEventTriggers` to get the triggers, or you can define a constructor and set `self.triggers` to your list of triggers (commented out in the example).

-The `addRule` function is similar to the `automationManager.addRule` function except that it can be safely used in modules (versus scripts).
+The `addRule` function is similar to the `automationManager.addRule` function, except that it can be safely used in modules (versus scripts).
 Since the `automationManager` is different for every script scope, the `core.rules.addRule` function looks up the automation manager for each call.

-The decorator also adds a log object based on the name of the rule (`self.log` can be overridden in a constructor) and
+The decorator adds a log object based on the name of the decorated class or function, but `self.log` can be overridden in a constructor.
-wraps the event trigger and `execute` functions in a wrapper that will print nicer stack trace information if an exception
+It also wraps the event trigger and `execute` functions in a wrapper that will print nicer stack trace information, if an exception is thrown.
-is thrown.

 The following example shows how the rule decorator is used to decorate the trigger decorator: